cboettig/earlywarning/inst/examples/fallacy.md

 To take advantage of parallelization, we loop over this function a set number of times.
+The `snowfall` library provides the parallelization of the `lapply` loop.
+A few extra commands format the data into a table with columns of times, replicate id number, and population value at the given time.